 CBT is the most effective psychological treatment option for moderate and severe depression.
 It is also useful if you are also struggling with a substance use disorder (SUD) and co-occurring depression.

-Most patients will typically meet with a psychotherapist for between five and 20 weekly or biweekly sessions.
-Each session takes between 30 and 60 minutes, with an average of 45 minutes per session.
+Patients meet with a psychotherapist for between five and 20 weekly or biweekly sessions.

 One CBT session is about 45 minutes, and the cost per session depends on the type of therapist (pre-licensed vs. licensed CBT therapists).

 On average, each session costs between $140 and $290.
 The first appointment is typically more expensive.
 Longer sessions may cost more.